huuff/exobrain/programming/databases/sql/integrity-constraint.md

-# Integrity constraints (or `CHECK` clause)
+# Integrity constraint
-Can be used in the declaration of an attribute to specify an arbitrary condition that must be satisfied for all tuples.
+The `CHECK` clause can be used in the declaration of an attribute to specify an arbitrary condition that must be satisfied for all tuples.
 Theoretically (as in, part of the [[sql]] standard), any condition should be valid, even those that imply subqueries.
 In practice, no database system allows this.

 ## Example
 ```sql